 |Red Dot Drone||investment||Taiwan Sports Innovation Accelerator||Jan.
 17||drone autonomy|

 |RoboK Ltd.||investment||Jan.
 7||AI robot controls|

 |Rovco||6.5||investment||Foresight Williams Technology EIS Fund||Jan.
 14||ROVs, computer vision|

 |Soft Robotics Inc.||23||Series B||Calibrate Ventures, Material Impact, FANUC||Jan.
 20||soft grippers|

 |Surgitec||investment||Jan.
 14||surgical robots|

 |Trifo Inc.||15||Series B||Yidu Cloud, Tshinghua AI Fund, Matrix Partners||Jan.
 2||robotic vacuum|

 |ZAP Surgical Systems Inc.||81||equity financing||Primavera Capital Group||Jan.
 8||surgical robots|

-There were seven robotics acquisitions in January 2020, compared with nine in December 2019 and five in January 2019.
+There were eight robotics acquisitions in January 2020, compared with nine in December 2019 and five in January 2019.
 See also our roundup of the largest mergers and acquisitions from the past year.
 Here are the past month’s deals:

 Robotics acquisitions, January 2020